All Products

 • Backup vault storage capacity fee

-• Mirror vault storage capacity fees and cross-region replication traffic fees from the backup vault that are generated after you enable cross-region replication
+• Mirror vault storage capacity fees and cross-region replication traffic fees that are generated after enabling cross-region replication

-• NAS Infrequent Access (IA) storage read/write traffic fees generated by Cloud Backup when accessing IA storage data in NAS
+• NAS Infrequent Access (IA) storage read/write traffic fees generated by the backup service when it accesses NAS IA storage data

-• Fees for resources, such as NAS file systems, that are used after you restore from a backup point
+• Fees for resources such as NAS file systems that are used after a restore from a backup point

 OSS